abdulrahman-elgohary/CloudDevOpsProject/README.md

 This repository contains the infrastructure, configuration, and deployment setup for a cloud-based application using DevOps principles.
 The project is structured to demonstrate the use of modern tools such as Docker, Terraform, Ansible, and Jenkins to achieve seamless CI/CD workflows and infrastructure as code.

+# CI/CD Pipeline Overview

+**This project utilizes a `Jenkins Pipeline` defined in a Jenkinsfile that orchestrates the following stages**:

+1. **Checkout Code**: Clones the repository from GitHub.

+2. **Build Application**: Compiles the code and packages it into a JAR file.

+3. **Run Unit Tests**: Ensures the application's quality.

+4. **Run SonarQube Analysis**: Checks code quality and coverage.

+5. **Build Docker Image**: Creates a Docker image from a dockerfile for the application.

+6. **Push Image to Docker Hub**: Pushes the built Docker image to Docker Hub.

+7. **Update the deployment**: Changes the deployment file with the new image.

+8. **Push the deployment to Github**: Pushes the new deployment file to Github

+9. **Deploy to Kubernetes**: Deploys the new version of the application using Kubernetes with the help of `Argocd`.

 ---
 ## Project Structure